-A lot of people ask me for my opinion on professional wrestling all the time.
-The question I get asked the most is, "When was wrestling at its best?"
+A lot of people ask my opinion on professional wrestling often.
+The question I get asked the most is "When was wrestling its best?"

 To be honest, that's a pretty loaded question.
-The industry has a long history.
-Frank Gotch, Lou Thesz, Gorgeous George, Superstar Billy Graham, The Von Erichs, Ric Flair and his 4 Horsemen, Hulkamania, Stone Cold, The Rock, John Cena, and many more have all been the face of pro wrestling throughout the decades.
-It seems rather unfair to pick just one.
+Professional wrestling has a long history.
+Frank Gotch, Lou Thesz, Gorgeous George, Superstar Billy Graham, The Von Erichs, Ric Flair and his Four Horsemen, Hulkamania, Stone Cold, The Rock, John Cena and tons more have been the champion or "the face of pro wrestling"—it seems rather unfair to pick just one.

-I've decided to take the easy way out and pick my top five time periods in the buisiness.
-These picks will not only be divided by years but also by promotions.
-As such, some picks may overlap each other.
-Some may disagree with my picks but I will give supporting evidence for each one and let the reader decide for themselves.
+I've decided to take the "political" way out and pick my top five "eras" in professional wrestling.
+Some people may agree with my answers, some obviously won't, but I will give supporting evidence for each pick and let the reader decide for themselves.

-Some have been picked from a purely entertainment standpoint, others have been picked because of their impact on the business as a whole.
+Some have been picked from a purely entertainment standpoint, others have been picked because of their impact on the professional wrestling business as a whole.
 Now, let's start at number five.

 3. NWA and Jim Crockett Promotions 1984–1988